mtlynch/mtlynch.io/content/posts/zfs-encrypted-backups/index.md

 What happens if my backups start failing two months from now?
 I'm not going to inspect my logs every day to verify my backups are working.

-Fortunately, there are a variety of services that will alert you when a scheduled task fails to run.
+Fortunately, there are a variety of services that alert you when a scheduled task fails to run.
 I decided to use [Cronitor](https://cronitor.io/) because it has a generous free tier, and it's easy to set up.

 From Cronitor, I created a new monitor with a `0 0 3 * *` schedule that matches the schedule for full backups on my TrueNAS server: